Debbie Purdy: Purdy's case

 Debbie Purdy and her counsel David Pannick QC argued that the Director of Public Prosecutions (Ken Macdonald QC) was infringing on her human rights by failing to clarify how the Suicide Act 1961 is enforced.
-The DPP counsel took the position that the law does not require the DPP to make any further clarification of the Act: they argue that the Act and further information contained in the Code for Crown Prosecutors provide sufficient information.
+The DPP counsel took the position that the law does not require the DPP to make any further clarification of the Act: they argued that the Act and further information contained in the Code for Crown Prosecutors provided sufficient information.

-Purdy's particular concern was to discover if any actions her husband, Omar Puente, took in assisting her suicide would lead to his prosecution.
-The penalty for those who "aid, abet, counsel or procure the suicide of another" is a maximum of 14 years.
-No family member of the 92 Britons who have gone abroad for an assisted suicide has been prosecuted but some have been charged and have had to wait for months before hearing the charges have been dropped.
+Purdy's particular concern was to know whether any actions her husband, Omar Puente, took in assisting her suicide would lead to his prosecution.
+The penalty for those who "aid, abet, counsel or procure the suicide of another" is up to 14 years in prison.
+No family member of the 92 Britons who have gone abroad for an assisted suicide had been prosecuted at that time, but some had been charged and later had the charges dropped.
 Purdy said that if her husband would be exposed to prosecution for helping her travel to Switzerland to a Dignitas clinic to die, she would make the journey sooner whilst she was able to travel unassisted.
 This would save her husband from exposure to the law but would have forced Purdy to make her decision on dying before she felt it was absolutely necessary.